julianchurchill/text-adventure/README.md

 - [FEATURE] In model content txt items can only be used in one direction, e.g. a spade with a mound of earth and the target item has to include the definition of what happens.
 If the original item (e.g. spade) includes this information it is ignored.
 Should this be changed to be bi-directional?
 It would make writing content easier but needs considering as it might not always be appropriate.

-- [REFACTOR]
-  - [TEST] View/Presenter moveThroughExit interface should use 'Exit' actions instead of Exit objects directly and should use a common 'UserActionHandler::handleAction' interface

 - Add monsters, npcs